dps923/winter2020/notes/week03.md

 <br>

-### Friday plan
+### Monday plan

-Finish the photo library and camera topic we started on Wednesday.
+Finish the photo library and camera topic we started on Thursday.

 Then, work on the programming assignment, and get help from a classmate or the professor if you need it.